-Doing a protective style will help you maintain healthy natural hair during the Winter since your ends will be tucked away and prevent damage.
+Doing a protective style will help you maintain healthy natural hair since your ends will be tucked away and prevent damage.
 It’s also a great way to cut down on how often you manipulate your hair.

-Now, just because you do a protective style doesn’t mean you forget about your natural hair completely.
-Your hair will eventually dry out, so it’s important to refresh when needed or change your style after a couple of weeks.
+However, just because you do a protective style doesn’t mean you forget about your hair completely.
+Your hair will eventually dry out, it’s important to refresh when needed or change your style after a couple of weeks.

 Make sure to pay attention to your scalp too.
 If your scalp isn’t healthy, then your hair won’t be either!

-I know many naturals switch out their products once the seasons change.
-To maintain healthy natural hair during the Winter, I stop using lightweight products and focus more on ones with a thick consistency and nourishing ingredients.
+Many naturals switch out their products once the seasons change.
+Once the cold weather comes, I stop using lightweight products and focus more on ones with a thick consistency and nourishing ingredients.

 Some good sealants to use during the Winter are: